 BCA Study Abroad knows that you may be concerned about your son or daughter’s safety while abroad.
 Please rest assured that BCA carefully considers the safety of the locations where we send students.
 We take precautions to ensure the security and well-being of students while studying abroad and also stay informed about events in each of the countries where we have study centers.
 BCA draws from extensive experience to continually improve its programs and make them safe for studying and exploring.

 - All students on BCA programs are registered with the State Department and the US embassy in the country they study in.
 They receive immediate warnings and advice if incidents occur.

-- All BCA students are enrolled with On Call International which can arrange emergency evacuation if needed and which also advises on developing threatening situations.
+- All BCA students are enrolled with Cultural Insurance Services International (CISI) which can arrange emergency evacuation if needed and which also advises on developing threatening situations.
 It also assists in cases of medical emergency, natural disasters etc.

 - All BCA students receive pre-departure orientations that include safety tips for all situations they could encounter